William P. Hobby Jr.: Legacy

 On May 5, 1989, Hobby was honored by the Texas state senate.

-The William P. Hobby, Jr. State Office Building in Austin is named in his honor.
-It currently houses the Texas Department of Insurance.
+The William P. Hobby, Jr. State Office Building in Austin was named in his honor.
+It housed the Texas Department of Insurance until 2022.

 The Hobby School of Public Affairs at the University of Houston, and the Hobby Center for the Performing Arts are named in honor of Hobby and his family.
 Diana American Grill, the on-site restaurant at the Hobby Center, is named for Hobby's wife, Diana.